levantini4n/0xkiber/README.md

 ## I. Nmap Documentation

-Concise documentation on network scanning techniques I learned from TryHackMe as well as HackTheBox (mostly TryHackMe though).
+Concise documentation on various Nmap commands I learned from TryHackMe as well as HackTheBox (mostly TryHackMe though).

 ### 🚀 Quick Start with Nix